Hanchenli/Hanchenli.github.io/_pages/about.md

 ## Life
 * My name in Chinese is 李翰宸 and I grew up in Nanjing, Jiangsu.
-* I play soccer, basketball and powerlift.
+* I play soccer, basketball and weightlift.
 I also enjoy 惯蛋(Guan Dan, a popular card game in Jiangsu) with friends.